hammond756/Shifty/REPORT.md

 ###### SubmitRoosterViewController
 Simple View with two `UITextField` and a `UIButton` to submit.
 One textfield is for the day of the week, one textfield is for the starting time of the shift.
 The inputfield of the textfields is a `UIPickerView` with two components: day and  time.
 Pressing the button will save the shift to the FixedShift class in the database.
 Also, a function will be called to generate Shift objects in the database for eight weeks ahead.

-###### CustomPFLoginViewController: PFLoginViewController
+###### LoginViewController
 Has an empty view that is the intial viewcontroller.
-In the `viewDidAppear` method of the view controller, a `PFLoginViewController` is created.
+In the `viewDidAppear` method of the view controller, an instance of a customized subclass of `PFLoginViewController` is created.
 This handles all login and signup functionality of the application.
+That code is predefined in the object.

 ###### SelectRequestViewController, UITableViewDelegate
 `UITableView` that shows dates on which the user is able to take on an extra shift.
 The table view allows multiple selection so the user can post a request for multiple dates at once.
 Loading time is fairly long.
 Seperate queries has to be made to the database and those results have to be checked againt a set of generated dates.
 I have an idea to already retrieve this information in the previous viewcontroller, and have it ready when needed.
 But I didn't have the time to implement this.